MerosCrypto/Meros/docs/Protocol/Syncing.md

 `PeerRequest` is used to request the connection info of other Meros nodes.
 It has a message length of 0, with the expected response being a `Peers`. `Peers` has a variable message length; the 1 byte amount of peers, and for each peer, the 4 byte IPv4 address and 2 byte port.
 The peers sent in a `Peers` message is completely up to the syncee.

-### BlockHeaderRequest
+### BlockHeaderRequest and BlockBodyRequest

-A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `BlockHeader` containing the BlockHeader.
-If a 0'd out hash is provided, the syncee should respond with a `BlockHeader` containing their tail Block's BlockHeader.
+`BlockHeaderRequest` and `BlockBodyRequest` both have a message length of 48 bytes; the 48 byte Block hash.
+The expected response to a `BlockHeaderRequest` is a `BlockHeader` with the requested BlockHeader.
+The expected response to a `BlockBodyRequest` is a `BlockBody` containing the requested Block's body.
+If a 0'd out hash is provided in a `BlockHeaderRequest`, the syncee should respond with a `BlockHeader` containing their tail Block's header.

-### BlockRequest

-A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `Block` containing the Block.
-If a 0'd out hash is provided, the syncee should respond with a `Block` containing their tail Block.

 ### ElementRequest